AucaCoyan/blog/src/content/blog/my_tools.md

 - My Shell config is always up to date in in my [dotfiles](https://github.com/AucaCoyan/dotfiles) repo, but here is a quick rundown:

-  - On Windows I use [PowerShell v7](https://stackoverflow.com/a/73378788/8552476) in [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), with a customized theme
+  - On Windows I use [nushell](https://www.nushell.sh/) in [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), with a customized theme
   - On Ubuntu I use [Fish shell](https://fishshell.com/), also with some [touched settings](https://github.com/AucaCoyan/dotfiles/tree/main/.config/fish)

 ## Terminal Apps